Fence Installation Cost

 These panels are made entirely from metal.

 These type of panels often come in different colours.
-They're extremely durable and will last much longer than traditional wooden fences.
+They're extremely durable and will last much longer than fences that are traditionally made of wood.

 The average cost of metal fencing per panel is between £80 and £140.